When I started making music, the biggest challenge was finding good music production resources to improve my craft.

-Yes, there are drawbacks to just learning from YouTube (quality control being one of them—not every tutorial is made the same), but it’s undeniably one of the best platforms for learning electronic music production…
+Yes, there are drawbacks to just learning from YouTube (quality control being one of them—not every tutorial is made the same), but it’s undeniably one of the best resources for learning electronic music production…

 …as long as you watch the right channels.
-Otherwise you’re at risk of getting fed misinformation and/or picking up bad habits from amateur producers.
+Otherwise, you’re at risk of getting fed misinformation and/or picking up bad habits from amateur producers.
 So, which channels should you check out?